-Her passion was insuring that vulnerable groups - particularly mothers and infants, made the best nutritional choices - from breastfeeding their babies to caring for their own food selections.
+Her passion was insuring that vulnerable groups - particularly mothers and infants, made the best nutritional choices - from breastfeeding their babies to improving for their own food selections.

 Nutritionist, Maternity & Infant Care Program, San Francisco Department of Health

-She soon learned that to insure that those vulnerable to nutritional risks often lacked access to adequate food.
+She soon learned that those vulnerable to nutritional risks often lacked access to adequate food.
 Whereupon, she moved into politics.

 Consultant, California State Senate Select Committee on Nutrition & Human Needs